 So without further ado, let’s answer some of your questions about the American Bully.

-Why Does The American Bully Get Such A Bad Reputation?There are actually a few different reasons that the American Bully gets a bad name.
+Why Does The American Bully Get Such A Bad Reputation?There are a few different reasons that the American Bully gets a bad name.
 Firstly, it is often confused with the Pit Bull.

-While there are many differences between the American Bully and Pit Bull breeds, they do have a similar strong and muscular build, which can often cause the two to become confused with one another.
+While there are many differences between the American Bully and Pit Bull breeds, they do have a similarly strong and muscular build, which can often cause the two to become confused with one another.

 And unfortunately, the Pit Bull does not have a good name.